-The Housing Authority of the City of Pittsburgh PA001 MTW PHA NAME MTW PHA NUMBER/HA CODE as well as any information provided in the accompaniment osecute false claims and statements.
-Conviction may result in 1012; 31 U.S.C.
-3729, 3802).
-Valerie McDonald-Roberts Chairperson of the Board of Commissioners Valerie McDonald-Roberts NAME OF AUTHORIZED OFFICIAL Chairperson of the Board of Commissioners TITLE

-Must be signed by either the Chairman or Secretary of the Board of the MTW PHA's legislative body.
+The Housing Authority of the City of Pittsburgh PA001 MTW PHA NAME MTW PHA NUMBER/HA CODE I hereby certify that all the information stated herein, as well herewith, is true and accurate.
+Warning: HUD will prosecute f criminal and/or civil penalties.
+(18 U.S.C.
+1001, 1010, 1012; 31 alse claims and statements.
+Conviction may result in Valerie McD onald-Roberts Chairperson of the Board of Commissioners NAME OF AUTHORIZED OFFICIAL TITLE Value in the Fame of the bears (Oct 8, 2020 1797 EDT) Oct 8, 2020 SIGNATURE DATE Must be signed by either the Chairman or Secretary of the Boar d of the MTW PHA's legislative body.
 This certification cannot be signed by an employee unless authorized by the MTW PHA Board to do so.
 If this document is not signed by the Chairman or Secretary, documentation such as the by-laws or authorizing board resolution must accompany this certification.